 - Must be in good physical condition (ability to carry up to 30 pounds) and enjoy working outside in various weather conditions.

 - Ability to work with people from diverse backgrounds

-- The ideal candidate would be working towards a Natural Resource degree or a recent college graduate with same.
+- The ideal candidate would be working toward a Natural Resource degree or a recent college graduate with same.
 Coursework or experience in field data collection, GIS, hydrology/physical science, fisheries, and wildlife ecology would be a plus.